miltoncse00/TalCodingChallenge/README.md

 # Coding Challenge

 To run the application, require .NET Core 3.1 and Angular CLI 8.2.14.
-Build the application in Visual Studio 2019 and it will automatically restore the nuget packages and angular npm packages.
+Build the application in Visual Studio 2019 and it will automatically restore the nuget packages and angular npm packages and run with F5.

 I have added following features here.